 Note that federal wage determinations are issued for four categories: Building, Residential, Heavy, and Highway.
-Most KCDBG construction projects will involve either Building or Heavy determinations.
+As this type of funding is issued in the wake of a disaster, CDBG-DR construction projects may stem from any of the four categories, however Building and Residential are most common.
 In determining which type of wage decision to request, it is important to understand the differences to avoid paying wages from an inappropriate determination.

 - ✓ Building construction generally includes construction of sheltered enclosures with walk-in access for housing persons, machinery, equipment or supplies.
-This includes all construction within and including the exterior walls, both above and below grade. - Residential projects involve the construction, alteration or repair of single-family houses or apartment buildings no more than four stories tall. - ✓ Highway projects include construction, alteration or repair of roads. - Heavy construction is generally considered for all construction not properly classified as Highway, Residential, or Building.
+This includes all construction within and including the exterior walls, both above and below grade. - ✓ Residential projects involve the construction, alteration or repair of single-family houses or apartment buildings no more than four stories tall. - ✓ Highway projects include construction, alteration or repair of roads. - ✓ Heavy construction is generally considered for all construction not properly classified as Highway, Residential, or Building.
 Water and sewer line construction will typically be categorized as Heavy construction.

-A grantee's DLG Program Advisor should be consulted if there are questions about properly identifying the type of construction on the project and the wage determination necessary.
+A subrecipient's DLG Program Advisor should be consulted if there are questions about properly identifying the type of construction on the project and the wage determination necessary.

-NOTE: State prevailing wage requirements were repealed as of January 7, 2017 and thus do not apply to projects awarded after that date.
+NOTE: State prevailing wage requirements and overtime requirements were repealed as of January 7, 2017 and thus do not apply to projects awarded after that date.